clokman/TEPAIV/CPC/README.md

 # Conditional Probability Calculator

 To view demos:
-1. Clone or download the TEPAIV repository.
+1. Clone or download the TEPAIV repository (i.e., the parent directory).
 2. Navigate to demos folder of a project (e.g., TEPAIV/CPC/demos) and enter the directory of the demo you wish to see.
 3. Open index.html of that directory.